rutvym/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 - # Introduction
-  Immersing into data job market with a focus on data analyst roles, this project explores top-paying jobs, in demand skills and where high demand meets high salary in data analytics.
+  Immersing into the data job market with a focus on data analyst roles, this project explores top-paying jobs, in-demand skills and where high demand meets high salary in data analytics.

 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)